carls113/RCAC-temp-hpc-exchange/docs/source/week3/processes.rst

 interrupt signals with increasing amounts of force to the program.

-However, there are many other sigals with different purposes other than to halt a process.
+However, there are many other signals with different purposes other than to halt a process.